gregor20021/gregor20021/README.md

-- 👋 Hi, I’m Gregor Gračnar
+- 👋 Hi, I’m Gregor Gračnar, A software developer from Slovenia and I am interested in all kinds of different things
-- 👀 I’m interested in programming in general
-- 🌱 I’m currently learning procedural world generation
-- 📫 You can reeach me via gregor.gracnar@gmail.com
+- Contact: gregor.gracnar02@gmail.com